 Mason v.
 Lynch, 388 Md.
-37, 878 A.2d 588 (2005)
+37, 878 A.2d 588 (2005) | Analysis

-There has long been argument as to the circumstances under which photographs of the vehicles involved in a car accident may be admitted at trial. in most cases we handle, the property damage is such that we are seeking to admit the damages to the vehicles.
+When we started our practice, our lawyers handled a lot of car accident cases where the property damage was not significant.
+Today, in most car or truck accident cases we handle, the property damage is such that we are seeking to admit the damages to the vehicles.
 Why?
 To underscore the violence of the collision so that the jury might appreciate why the injuries were what they were and, even more importantly, the trauma of such a violent hit is a component of Plaintiff's claim for pain and suffering.
-But we also handle cases where the property damage is less significant if we believe the Plaintiff has suffered a real injury.
+But our lawyers also handle cases where the property damage is less significant if we believe the Plaintiff has suffered a real injury.

-Accordingly, if you may not rely on photographs of the cars involved in a crash to indirectly make that argumetn.
-The Davis court decided that in Delaware "absent such expert testimony, any inference by the jury that minimal damage to the plaintiffs car translates into minimal personal injuries to the plaintiff would necessarily amount to unguided speculation."
+Accordingly, if you may not rely on photographs of the cars involved in a crash to indirectly make that argument.
+The Davis court decided that in Delaware "absent such expert testimony, any inference by the jury that minimal damage to the plaintiff's car translates into minimal personal injuries to the plaintiff would necessarily amount to unguided speculation."
 In Mason v.
 Lynch, the Maryland Court of Appeals weighed in on this issue.Mason v.
 Lynch, 388 Md.
 37, 878 A.2d 588 (2005)

-In this case, the Plaintiff stopped her car for traffic on the Woodrow Wilson bridge in Prince George's County and was hit in the rear, a classic rear-end accident.
-Plaintiff contended that she had a closed head injury, cervical strain and a temporomandibular joint disorder.
+In this case, the Plaintiff stopped her car for traffic on the Woodrow Wilson Bridge in Prince George's County and was hit in the rear, a classic rear-end accident.
+Plaintiff contended that she had a closed head injury, cervical strain, and a temporomandibular joint disorder.
 She sought medical expenses, lost wages, and compensation for her pain and suffering.
-The trial court allowed admission of the photos of plaintiff's vehicle and let the defendant offer the "common sense" argument: how could these injuries have occurred given this amount of damage to the vehicles?
+The trial court allowed admission of the photos of the plaintiff's vehicle and let the defendant offer the "common sense" argument: how could these injuries have occurred given this amount of damage to the vehicles?
 The jury then awarded no money to the Plaintiff.

 A split Court of Appeals affirmed that the trial judge's has discretion to allow into evidence photographs that allegedly illustrate the inconsistencies between the Plaintiff's injuries in the car accident and the property damage sustained by the vehicles involved even in the absence of expert testimony that establishes a correlation between property damage as illustrated in a photograph and the Plaintiff's injuries.